Bookmarks (bookshop): 2018: far-right protestors

 On 4 August 2018, far-right protestors entered Bookmarks, wrecked displays, and intimidated staff.
 The campaign group Stand Up to Racism claimed that one individual wore a Donald Trump mask whilst other assailants held placards reading "British Bolshevik Cult."
-Bookmarks' manager was called "Corbynite scum."
 The incident took place after a far-right protest connected to the conspiracy theory website InfoWars.
 Onsite staff called the police and no arrests were made.

 The American philosopher and linguist Noam Chomsky called the incident a "shameful attack."
 Further messages of support came from the Labour Party politician David Lammy, author Michael Rosen, and singer-songwriter Billy Bragg.
 A solidarity event held on 11 August of the same year was attended by more than 500 supporters.
 Michael Rosen wrote a special poem for the event that included the line: "Anytime we think they’re just having a laugh, let’s remember the joker with the toothbrush moustache."

 Later that month, the right-wing UK Independence Party announced the suspension of three party members pending an investigation into the incident.
 The suspension applied to Elizabeth Jones, Luke Nash-Jones and Martin Costello.
 Jones was later cleared of wrongdoing and reinstated to the party.
 The campaigning publishing organisation Index on Censorship sent six books to the suspended UKIP members to "introduce them to different ideas".
 The titles issued included Upton Sinclair's The Jungle, Ray Bradbury's Fahrenheit 451, and Philip Pullman's His Dark Materials Trilogy.

 A Bookmarks employee claimed that a previous attack on the shop took place in the 1970s.

 Bookmarks' manager, David Gilchrist, wrote in The Guardian that such events sprang from "a fertile ground prepared by Theresa May's “hostile environment” for migrants."
 Gilchrist's article concluded with: "The most important outcome will be if more people learn the true meaning of solidarity."